kyoheiu/felix/README.md

 ### Added

-- Ability to exit to LWD (last workind directory): See Integrations for details.
+- Ability to exit to LWD (last working directory): See Integrations for details.

 ## v2.4.1 (2023-06-21)